jaitone/CV/README.md

 #### Resilient with a Can-do Attitude

-- I am a driven person with a can-do attitude which allows me to perform tasks over several hours while remaining focused
+- I am a driven person with a can-do attitude which allows me to perform tasks over several hours while remaining focused.
-- I consider myself to be a positive person who always tries to look at the bright side even in I am in the middle of a "storm"
+- I consider myself to be a positive person who always tries to look at the bright side even in I am in the middle of a "storm".

 #### Managing and Work under Pressure

-- During my work as a chef, large groups of people were served in 3 hours and I was able to manage a small team so the food would come out quickly and with high quality
+- During my work as a chef, large groups of people were served in 3 hours and I was able to manage a small team so the food would come out quickly and with high quality.
 - I developed te ability to meet tight deadlines.
-During lunchtime, apart from serving hundreds of people,we also took takeaway orders
+During lunchtime, apart from serving hundreds of people,we also took takeaway orders.

 #### Team work and Adaptability.

-- In Makers, we worked with different pairs every week as well as in the group projects
+- In Makers, we worked with different pairs every week as well as in the group projects.
 - I believe that teamwork is valuable as one can get more ideas from it and hear different opinions as well as getting good feedback.
-I am also able to adapt to every person and their needs
+I am also able to adapt to every person and their needs.

 ## <h2 align="center"><a name="projects">Projects</a></h2>